 Panna Cotta à la Rose With Chocolate and Grand Marnier Sauce Recipe

-Panna cotta, that delightful Italian dessert that is so very flexible, so universal, so adaptive to innovation!
-One can, I am sure, make as many versions of this brilliant gelatin custard as there are stars in the sky, with the tempting decadence of chocolate, the elegant and simple innocence of vanilla, bright flashes of fruit from strawberry to cherry, the vivacious flavor of orange, sweet pear, the strong and mellow flavor of caramel, and a thousand more to add on.
+Panna cotta is a delightful Italian dessert that is so very flexible, so universal, and so adaptive to innovation!
+I'm sure that one can make as many versions of this brilliant gelatin custard as there are stars in the sky.
+With the tempting decadence of chocolate, the elegant and simple innocence of vanilla, bright flashes of fruit from strawberry to cherry, the vivacious flavor of orange, sweet pear, the strong and mellow flavor of caramel, and a thousand more to add on.

 In this particular panna cotta recipe, we have introduced the penetrating and haunting flavor of rose—a flavor that Americans, at least in my own experience with our cuisine, might not be used to.
 Effervescent upon the tongue, rose constitutes the base flavor of this smooth and creamy dessert.
-But things continue to improve from there as we add chocolate morsels that create bursts of flavor upon the tongue as one eats, and then as we pour over it a rich and sweet orange Grand Marnier sauce, which penetrates as it rests to form a marriage of orange and rose, the two flavors in their distinct stratum, but together complementing each other in the creation of such a beautiful symphony.
+But things continue to improve from there as we add chocolate morsels that create bursts of flavor upon the tongue, and then as we pour over it a rich and sweet orange Grand Marnier sauce—which penetrates as it rests to form a marriage of orange and rose—the two flavors in their distinct stratum, but together complementing each other in the creation of such a beautiful symphony.

-The greatest element of all is the ease with which the recipe is made: no individual step is at all difficult, although it does require several steps that are separated by time.
+The greatest element of all is the ease with which the recipe is made: no individual step is difficult, although it does require several separate, time-sensitive steps.

-I had taken some inspiration for this recipe from Creamy Rose Panna Cotta, by Erin Eastland.
+I took some inspiration for this recipe from Creamy Rose Panna Cotta, by Erin Eastland.

 - 1/2 cup milk